The Barnet Shale

 Map of South Barnett Loop on the LoneStar Midstream LP web site and it does not appear to be quite accurate regarding the actual route across my land!
 It appears to be a map of the original survey for the pipeline and not where the actual pipeline comes across my property as the route for the pipeline changed during the last month of the negotiation.
 I haven't had time to try to match it to accurate topographical map but it will generally give an Idea of where the pipeline runs.

-Photos of the actual pipeline installation that will give you some idea as to expect when when a pipeline comes across your property.
+Photos of the actual pipeline installation that will give you some idea as to what to expect when when a pipeline comes across your property.
 I will say that as much as I hated dealing with Lonestar Midstream LP and their bullying tactics the first month of our almost four month ordeal (I hired Keith Milberger one month after our first contact!), the installation crews were the best I have seen in our area.
 They did a double ditch installation that restored the land to almost its original condition and the dozer operators were highly skilled at what they did.
 The other pipelines that have been laid across the road on my neighbors property and about a mile west along the road from wells to the Louis Dreyfus pipelines left the ground with nothing but rock on the surface where some black dirt used to exist.
 It will take years for the land to recover to the point of supporting good grass cover or crop production.
 The useable black land for crops in my particular area is only a few inches thick in many areas and is very valuable to those of us who raise cattle and crops.
 The underlying limestone is hard to get rid of once it is brought up to the service unless care is taken by the installation crews.
 So to those crews who did the work on my land---a BIG THANK YOU for your diligence and care taken going through my field!

 DTE (Detroit Edison Energy)